brownplt/chaff-gen-artifacts/README.md

 - A full installation of [Docker](https://docs.docker.com/get-docker/) and the Docker daemon.
   - Once you have installed Docker, fetch the relevant containers by running :

-Additionally, we include a script that requires the use of a Unix-like command line shell.
-However, this is not required to evaluate the artifact.

 ```
 docker pull sidprasad/wfe-clustering:latest